hhkarimi/HelixCylinder/README.md

 ## LighthillSBT.hh
 c++ implementation of the fluid flow-field generated in LSintegralsTrapz.py with elastic rods solver (Dynamic Elastic Rods).
 This implementation is incomplete and is not intended to represent a functional program.
 It is included here to demonstrate the inclusion of a complicated fluid model (LSintegralsTrapz.py) in a numerical algorithm specializing in elastic solid mechanics.

+## ConcatenatingFiles.py
+Once a comlete parametric generation of flow-field data in LSintegralsTrapz.py is completed, the data is structured according to the indices here.
+Since the project is currently active and unpublished, the data files ConcatenatingFiles.py acts upon are excluded.